mmikhasenko/LM-Notes-HadronPhysics/2024-Lecture-08.md

 There is another phenomenon of the poles at the same locations, but underneath another sheet which is called a virtual state.
 Both of them are not that different from each other.
 This state can live forever — it is a real state that can travel, a particle that does not decay.
 Another case is the one that does not travel and does not decay.
 This distinction is one of the objectives and discussion points in the field.

 When you observe a new structure, the key questions are:

-- What kind of structure is it?
+-What kind of structure is it?
 - Is it related to a threshold?
 - Is it a pole sitting below a certain threshold?

--Or is it a resonance in the complex plane unrelated to a threshold?
+- Or is it a resonance in the complex plane unrelated to a threshold?

 Relation to a threshold indicates molecular nature.
 Every threshold involves two masses summed together, implying a continuum — one particle interacting with another.
 If a pole is related to a threshold, part of the wave function for this state is likely of molecular type.